Deepinder4729/Photography-Website/README.md

-# Photography-Website
 Paste this folder to C:\xampp\htdocs
+Run Xampp server
-Then open any browser and type localhost/project run coverpage.html
+Then open any browser and type localhost/project
+Run coverpage.html